 Electric Gas The baseline condition is assumed to be an electric commercial-grade tanked water heater 50 or more gallon storage capacity with an energy factor less than or equal to 0.9 or the water heater is five or more years old.
 The baseline condition is assumed to be a gas-fired tank-type water heater meeting the efficiency requirements mandated by the International Energy conservation Code (IECC) 2012, Table C404.2.

-Electric Gas The expected measure life is assumed to be 5 years .
-The expected measure life is assumed to be 20 years
+Electric Gas The expected measure life is assumed to be 20 years 215

 The incremental capital cost for an electric tankless heater this measure is assumed to be 216